AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 After you migrate your Linux server, you must perform the following steps when you start the created instance for the first time:

 1. Check whether the system disk data is complete.
-2. If data disks exist, you must attach them.
+2. If data disks exist, you must attach them to the instance.
 For more information, see [Attach a data disk](/intl.en-US/Block Storage/Cloud disks/Attach a data disk.md).
 3. Check whether the network is connected.
 4. Check whether other system services are running as expected.